wp-plugins/ad-injection/readme.txt

 Donate link: http://www.reviewmylife.co.uk/blog/2010/12/06/ad-injection-plugin-wordpress/
 Tags: ad injection, adsense, advert injection, advert, ad, injection, advertising, affiliate, inject, injection, insert, widget, widgets, sidebar, monetize, monetise, banner, Amazon, ClickBank, TradeDoubler, Google, adBrite, post, WordPress, automatically, plugin, Adsense Injection, free, blog, ad rotation, A:B testing, split testing, WP Super Cache, W3 Total Cache, WP Cache
 Requires at least: 2.8.6
-Tested up to: 3.4.1
+Tested up to: 4.0.1
-Stable tag: 1.2.0.16
+Stable tag: 1.2.0.17

 Injects any adverts (e.g. AdSense) into the WordPress posts or widget area.
 Restrict who sees ads by post length/age/referrer or IP.
 Cache compatible.

 == Description ==

 Ad Injection from [reviewmylife](http://www.reviewmylife.co.uk/ "reviewmylife") injects any kind of advert or other content (e.g. Google AdSense, Amazon Associates, ClickBank, TradeDoubler, etc) into the existing content of your WordPress posts and pages.
 You can control the number of adverts based on the post length, and it can restrict who sees adverts by post age, visitor referrer and IP address.
 Adverts can be configured in the post (random, top, and bottom positions) or in any widget/sidebar area.
 There's support for A:B split testing / ad rotation.
-And the dynamic restrictions (by IP and referrer) work with WP Super Cache, W3 Total Cache and WP Cache.
+And support for dynamic restrictions (by IP address and referrer).

 **New Features 1.2.x.x**